Audible response

 - Extraction of raw materials at sea (including sediment management)

-- Preserving, protecting and improving the environment (climate and storm protection of ports)
+- Preservation, protection and improvement of the environment (climate and storm protection of ports)